 4. Connecting to the world: global visibility and partnerships

 By bringing together Swiss and international stakeholders of the four communities having different mindsets and responsibilities, GESDA builds a “laboratory of the world – for the world”, focusing on anticipation, acceleration and translation of science and technology developments.
-By leveraging its location in Geneva, Switzerland, GESDA help crystallize in Geneva new international partnerships and anchor the city’s role as the main “hub” for the most meaningful discussions on the future of impactful multilateralism and shape new multilateral diplomacy tools for the Swiss and international diplomatic community.
+By leveraging its location in Geneva, Switzerland, GESDA helps crystallize new international partnerships in Geneva, anchors the city’s role as the main “hub” for the most meaningful discussions on the future of impactful multilateralism, and shapes new multilateral diplomacy tools for the Swiss and international diplomatic community.